 My ex and I decided that I would stay in our home and he would move to a home in our area so that it was easier for the kids to go back and forth.
-We also saw a benefit to the added continuity of the kids having one neighbourhood to call “home.”
+We also saw a benefit to the added continuity of the kids having one neighborhood to call “home.”
 So we worked together to minimize the amount of change our children would have to endure.
-I helped my ex husband find a new home, and I even took my kids shopping to help them decorate their new rooms at Dad’s house.
+I helped my ex-husband find a new home, and I even took my kid’s shopping to help them decorate their new rooms at Dad’s house.
 While I wasn’t thrilled at the prospect of them having a home that wasn’t with me, I was able to mask my sadness and reluctance with excitement so that my kids would too be excited.

 A few years following our divorce, my ex and his fiancee moved into another home, this time on my street.

 While our co-parenting relationship was far less amicable at this point than it was in the early days, I still saw this as a positive for our kids.
 They seemed very excited about being able to walk home if they forgot something, and just simply having both parents close by brought them comfort.
 I was happy for them and certainly welcomed the move.

 It’s always an added bonus to see my kids playing outside if I happen to drive by their dad’s house when they’re there, and I’m sure he feels the same way when he sees the kids at our home.

 Our co-parenting relationship is currently rocky, but one important constant is our unconditional love for our children and our ability to overlook the current situation with my ex husband and always put our kids’ interests first.
 I value the fact that we can jointly attend school meetings and come up with plans to ensure our kids’ success.
 The fact that we are able to work together in this important fashion, gives me hope that perhaps one day we will once again find a healthy co-parenting relationship.